-Fundstrat Global Advisors founder Tom Lee has predicted that cryptocurrencies will hit new historic highs by 2020.
+Fundstrat Global Advisors founder Tom Lee has predicted that cryptocurrency prices will hit new historic highs by 2020.
+Lee delivered his comments during an interview with CNBC on April 28.

 In the interview, Lee forecasted that bitcoin (BTC) has not completed its upward movement and will likely reach new all-time highs around 2020 based on “11 signs that historically only take place in a bull market.”
 Lee thusly reiterated his previous prognosis made earlier this month, when he said that “a bull market is likely starting.”